nishitsardessai/FormulaShare/README.md

 The following steps can be carried out by an admin when a new sharing requirement is identified:

 ### Create sharing field
 A custom field is needed on the object which should be shared.
-The field should be populated with the Salesforce record Id (either the 15 or 18 character version) indicating the user, group or role which the record should be with.
-This could be a formula field returning text with the Id, but could alternatively be a lookup field to the User object, or even a text field populated with an Id manually or through automation.
+For rules sharing with users, the field should contain the Id of the user who should be granted access to the record (either 15 or 18 character versions are fine).
+For rules sharing with groups, the field should contain the name (developer name) of the public group which should be given access.
+For rules sharing with roles or roles and subordinates, either the Id or name of the role can be used.
+The field could be a formula returning text with the Id or name, but could alternatively be a lookup field or a text field populated through automation.

 ### Create sharing reason (custom objects only)
 FormulaShare creates entries in the object's share table with a sharing reason, which ensures FormulaShare can keep track of everything shared by a rule and remove sharing which isn't required.
 Set up a sharing reason (Classic interface only) from the custom object's setup page in the section "Apex Sharing Reasons".
 Note that if using the Lightning interface, sharing reasons can be set up by temporarily switching to Salesforce Classic.